replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/01-preparing-to-use-the-sdk/assignment.md

    access for the duration of this lab with the username `[[ Instruqt-Var key="USERNAME" hostname="shell" ]]` and the password `[[ Instruqt-Var key="PASSWORD" hostname="shell" ]]`
 3. An application on the Replicated Vendor Portal.
-We've also created that for you as part of the lab setup.
+It was also created for you as part of the lab setup.
 4. A customer for that application.
-We've created the customer as well.
+The automation created the customer as well.

 🔤 Getting Started
 ==================